ComponentKitchen/core-component-mixins/extensible/ReadMe.md

 conventions for classes, we don't *know* that for sure.
 We might, for example, assume that classFactory() is establishing a JavaScript prototype chain whose behavior is governed by the language itself.
 We might assume that we can instantiate Base with `new Base()`.
-But those assumptions aren't guaranteed to be true.
+But those assumptions might prove false.
 If we're unfamiliar with FrameworkDuJour, we can't be sure how to work with Base, or how Base objects will behave.

 Mixin conflict resolution